 General and administrative expenses consist primarily of personnel-related costs for our administrative departments, software licensing costs, professional fees for external legal, accounting and other consulting services, facilities costs, corporate insurance, bad debt, and taxes and licenses.
-Personnel-related costs include stock-based compensation, salaries, benefits, travel, bonuses, and taxes.
+Personnel-related costs include stock-based compensation, salaries, benefits, bonuses, travel, and taxes.

-We expect to increase the size of our general and administrative function to support the growth of our business and may incur additional expenses as a result of operating as a public company, including costs to comply with the rules and regulations applicable to companies listed on a U.S. securities exchange and costs related to compliance and reporting obligations pursuant to the rules and regulations of the SEC.
-In addition, as a public company, we expect to incur increased expenses such as insurance, investor relations, and professional services.
-As a result, we expect the dollar amount of our general and administrative expenses to increase as a percentage of total revenue over time, although they may fluctuate as a percentage of total revenue from period to period.
+We expect to increase the size of our general and administrative function to support the growth of our business and expect to continue to incur additional expenses as a result of operating as a public company, including costs to comply with the rules and regulations applicable to companies listed on a U.S. securities exchange and costs related to compliance and reporting obligations pursuant to the rules and regulations of the SEC.
+In addition, as a public company, we expect to continue to incur increased expenses such as insurance, investor relations, and professional services.
+As a result, we expect the dollar amount of our general and administrative expenses to increase.
+However, we expect our general and administrative expenses to decrease as a percentage of total revenue over time, although they may fluctuate as a percentage of total revenue from period to period.